Jiapeng-Pei/Memory-Tracker/Design Document.md

 ##### 5. Show the information in realtime

-​    repeat step 1 - step 4, every 5 million seconds then show the statistic result, in this way, it can achieve realtime statistic.
+​    repeat step 1 - step 4, every 5 milliseconds then show the statistic result, in this way, it can achieve realtime statistic.

+#### Probable merits and innovations:

+- Comprehensive and detailed information of processes including stack size and data segment size e.t.c
+- Multiple threads' information.